infiniteoverflow/Libro/README.md

 - Search based on Book Type or Author or Location
 - Upload the picture of book to determine the condition

+## Contributing
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to the project.

+To follow our sprints and workflow install [zenhub extension](https://www.zenhub.com/extension) to access our board.

 ## Tentative UI Design

 ![](mock.png)

 **This project is a part of Girlscript Summer of Code 21'**
 ![](https://miro.medium.com/max/1400/1*c4YgRXYQayOVWxV37ourrw.png)